mkaczanowski/pastebin/README.md

 **There are numerous [Pastebin implementations](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins) out there, why would you implement another one?**

-While the other implementation is great, I couldn't find one that would satisfy my requirements:
+While the other implementations are great, I couldn't find one that would satisfy my requirements:
 * no dependencies - one binary is all I want, no python libs, ruby runtime magic, no javascript or external databases to setup
 * storage - fast, lightweight, self-hosted key-value storage able to hold a lot of data.
 * speed - it must be fast.
 Once deployed in a mid-sized company you can expect high(er) traffic with low latency expectations from users
 * reliability - no one wants to fix things that should just work (and are that simple!)
-* cheap - low-cost service that would not steal too much of CPU time, thus add up to your bill
+* cheap - low-cost service that would not steal too much CPU time, thus adding up to your bill
 * CLI + GUI - it must be easy to interface from both ends (but still, no deps!)
 * other features:
     * on-demand encryption